 Efforts to create user growth are great.
 But we expect to see a bigger focus on conversion rates—what’s driving paying customers for you?
 Demos play a huge part here, because when used strategically they can help you increase your free trial and freemium conversion rates.

 Retention rates are also going to become an increasingly critical measure of success.
 If you’re running through huge rates of marketing spend to acquire customers but failing to hold onto them, that spells trouble for your company’s future.

 Aligning product, marketing, and sales so customers get exactly what they paid for and keep seeing value in your solution will help you keep them for the long term.
 That buyer’s journey we talked about in #1 should flow seamlessly into the customer journey, and using your product should be as delightful as buying it.

 New Year, New Trends

 Predicting the future is hard, but it’s also kinda fun.
-The importance of interactive product demos is only going to grow in 2023—is your organization ready for that growth?
+The importance of demos is only going to grow in 2023—is your organization ready for that growth?
 If you’re feeling unprepared, Reprise is here to help you future-proof and scale your demo process.